animate-css/animate.css/README.md

 `animate.css` is a bunch of cool, fun, and cross-browser animations for you to use in your projects.
 Great for emphasis, home pages, sliders, and general just-add-water-awesomeness.

+There is a [SASS version][sass-version] available in the case you don't need all animations together.

 ## Installation

 To install via Bower, simply do the following: